The ETF Boom: Growth for All

 Growth for decades

-Today, it is impossible to imagine life without ETFs.
-The ETF market has grown spectacularly.
-First, in terms of the number of ETFs.
+Today, ETFs have become indispensable.
+The ETF market has experienced spectacular growth.
+Firstly, in terms of the number of ETFs.
 In 2003, 291 ETFs were traded on stock exchanges worldwide.
-Today, there are 9691 (as of April 2023).
-Second, in terms of assets under management (AUM).
-From 212 billion US dollars in 2003, they have grown at times to over 10 trillion US dollars.
+Today there are 10,303 (as at December 2023).
+Secondly, in terms of assets under management: from 212 billion US dollars in 2003, they have risen to over 11 trillion US dollars.

 Fluctuations as in the overall market